Student Complaint Management Policy and Procedures

 2.14 Where a Responsible Officer fails to act with regard to clauses 2.8-2.13, the Director, Student Services will refer the complaint to the next most senior officer, who then becomes the Responsible Officer.
 The Director, Student Services will advise the complainant of the new Responsible Officer and date of referral of the complaint.

-3.1 If a complainant, after receiving a determination of their formal complaint, believes they have grounds for a student appeal, they may initiate that appeal.
-The grounds for a student appeal are limited to a breach of natural justice having occurred in the resolution of a formal complaint.
+3.1 If a complainant, after receiving a determination of their formal complaint, believes they have grounds for a student appeal, they may initiate that appeal. (see Student Review and Appeals Policy)

 4.1 If a complaint is upheld, the Responsible Officer must give consideration to an appropriate remedy and should take into consideration any remedial action the complainant has sought.